-The Late-nineteenth-c.
-French traveller René Bazin described Palermo as “having all the air of a capital, an ancient sovereign city, this white Palermo, surrounded by oranges.
+The Late-nineteenth-century French traveller René Bazin described Palermo as “having all the air of a capital, an ancient sovereign city, this white Palermo, surrounded by oranges.
 In front of it one of the most beautiful bays in the world (…) behind it a dark green semi-circle, an immense citrus grove, the Conca d’Oro”.
 For Oscar Wilde, who visited the city in 1900, Palermo is the “city with the most beautiful setting in the world”, while for the contemporary French writer and habitué of the island, Dominique Fernandez “Palermo is above all atmosphere, sounds, smells, and a tightly-nit pattern of mysterious emotions”.

 The long history of the city saw first the Phoenicians then Greeks, Romans, and Byzantines but it was with the Arab conquest in 827 that Palermo became “that city of commerce and leisure rivalling in the Muslim world pre-eminence with Cordoba, Baghdad, and Cairo” and became, according to the Sicilian author Vincenzo Consolo “the first, large cosmopolitan city of the Dark Ages”.

-Its cosmopolitan vocation was further enhanced by the Normans who wrested control from the Muslims but used their excellence in building techniques and created with Arab and Byzantine craftsmen – again in the words of Consolo – “architectural masterpieces such as the Cappella Palatina, the Cathedral, S. Giovanni degli Eremiti, S. Maria dell’Ammiraglio, and Monreale Cathedral, they created seductive eastern dwellings for these warrior kings who had swept down from the north, dwelling that go by the name of Ziza, Favara, Cuba… This Palermo with its singular Moorish Norman aura, with its church-mosques, mosaics, cloisters, gardens, fountains, and bright red cupolas has survived through the centuries, it passed through the reigns of Anjou and Aragon in which the powerful feudal families (…) built their royal strongholds; it survived the Spanish and Bourbon viceroyalties and arrived almost intact into the 19th century”.
+Its cosmopolitan vocation was further enhanced by the Normans who wrested control from the Muslims but used their excellence in building techniques and created with Arab and Byzantine craftsmen – again in the words of Consolo – “architectural masterpieces such as the Cappella Palatina (the Palatine Chapel), the Cathedral, S. Giovanni degli Eremiti, S. Maria dell’Ammiraglio, and Monreale Cathedral, they created seductive eastern dwellings for these warrior kings who had swept down from the north, dwelling that go by the name of Ziza, Favara, Cuba.
+This Palermo with its singular Moorish Norman aura, with its church-mosques, mosaics, cloisters, gardens, fountains, and bright red cupolas has survived through the centuries, it passed through the reigns of Anjou and Aragon in which the powerful feudal families (…) built their royal strongholds; it survived the Spanish and Bourbon viceroyalties and arrived almost intact into the 19th century”.

 The many aspects of the city